Plot Type: Soul Mate Romance (SMR)

 Most of the characters have had horrible childhood experiences and/or have been betrayed in both their personal and business relationships.
 Nobody trusts anybody in this world—and with good reason.
 Each book follows one couple as they misunderstand and mistrust each other all the way to their HEA.
 In most of the books, the story revolves around grim O. Henry-esque plots in which the one thing that the hero and heroine each desperately wants will destroy the other.

 Click HERE to read a free, downloadable short story, "Hellcursed," which is a prequel to the first book in the series.

-BOOK 3: : Poison Kissed tells the SMR story of a banshee enforcer and her snake-shifting mobster boss (supporting characters in Shadowglass) as they discover the truth about her mother’s murder.
+Poisoned Kiss tells the soul-mate romance story of a banshee enforcer and her snake-shifting mobster boss (supporting characters in Shadowglass as they discover the truth about her mother’s murder.
 I believe that this is the very first time (after reading thousands of paranormal novels) that I've encountered banshee/snake sex (including scales, fangs, venom, and coils)—weird but compelling.

 Many explicit scenes of blood lust contribute to the high violence and sensuality ratings for this series.
 Frequent over-the-top graphic sex and ruthless brutality are integral to the action in each book.

 This is an original, inventive series with well-planned world-building and complex characters.
 Even though most of the characters are members of the underworld, they are not all completely bad.
 The language reflects the fairy atmosphere, in that it tends to be fanciful and phantasmagorical.
 The plots are compelling, sweeping the reader quickly through various scenes of the sinister side of fairy life.
 Click HERE to read the first chapter of Blood Cursed.